tutored-community/book-store-app-flutter-master/README.md

 flutter run
 ```

+## Challenge
+To join the competition and have the chance to win amazing prizes, do the following:

+1) fork this repo
+2) work on it
+3) when you are ready, send an email to info@tutored.it containing the link to your repo!

 ## Where to get help
 A few resources to get you started if this is your first Flutter project: